 5. SEO or Search Engine Optimization

-Over the years, SEO is becoming more and more complex.
+Over the years, SEO has become more and more complex.
 Why?
 Well, for one, Google’s algorithms are more complex, and competition is stronger by the day.
 If you have 10 000 web hosting companies, and you Google “Web hosting”, how do you determine which 10 companies should fill the first ten positions?

 6. Social media marketing

 Once you start a business, it is important to create profiles on social networks such as Facebook, Instagram, LinkedIn, and Twitter, and become active in them.
 Create interesting and useful content.
-Do not be aggressive sellers that non-stop post the link to your website in the status, but create interesting content associated with hosting.
+Do not be aggressive sellers who post the link to your website non-stop.
+Instead, create interesting content associated with web hosting.
 Create infographics, place the datacenter’s image, etc. I suggest you initially read the content available on the Internet about social media marketing on sites like SocialMediaToday and others.
 Later, if you are able, hire a social media agency to do this part of the job for you in the best way possible.

-Another great way to promote your web hosting company in various web directories like WebHostDir.
+Another great way to promote your web hosting company is in various web hosting directories like WHTop.
 The general directories will not produce a great deal of targeted traffic but they will build your backlinks and help you with some general traffic.
 If you see a directory that has your competitor listed, you have to be there.

 A good way to figure out where your competitors are getting backlinks from is a service called SEMrush, or their competitor Ahrefs.
 Below you can see what a typical report looks like for a web hosting company we reviewed, Hostinger.
 As you can see, they have over 100,000 domain names pointing (backlinks) to their website.

-Find a few websites that in your opinion have quality content, contact them, and try to arrange a collaboration.
-The vast majority of website owners do not have much money for a hosting solution, so they will come in handy for you, and in return, you will get a campaign that you use to increase the possibility of finding new customers.
-This method is effective as well as others I specified based on my experience.
+Find a few websites that, in your opinion, have quality content, contact them, and try to arrange a collaboration.
+The vast majority of website owners do not have much money for a hosting solution, so they will come in handy for you, and in return, you will get a campaign that you can use to increase the possibility of finding new customers.
+This method and others I specified are effective based on my experience.
 Of course, you really have to put in a lot of work and do everything properly.

-With services like GetResponse, you are able to create your email list.
-Thousands of digital marketing experts have been raving for years about having an email list, but let’s quickly mention why this is important.
-An email list lets you build a relationship, help your potential clients and you can do it as many times as you want to do it, and for a near free.
-Sure, you have to pay for a monthly fee, but it’s not like you are paying for every click that happens.
+With an autoresponder, you are able to create your email list.
+Thousands of digital marketing experts have been raving about having an email list for years, but let’s quickly mention why this is important.
+An email list lets you build a relationship and help your potential clients, and you can do it as often as you want.
+Sure, you have to pay a monthly fee, but it’s not like you are paying for every click that happens.
 Options are practically limitless, here are some of them.

-Use an API, to add an email to your email list, every time you get a sign-up, an ebook download.
-Set up a landing page where you give something away for free, as long as you get an email address from a potential client.
+Use an API to add an email to your email list every time you get a sign-up or an ebook download.
+Set up a landing page where you give something away for free as long as you get an email address from a potential client.
 Create a mail marketing workflow, and send different messages depending on your reader’s action.
-Send different messages if the reader is opening the emails, or if (s)he isn’t opening them.
+Send different messages if the reader is opening the emails or if (s)he isn’t opening them.

-Another reason why I mention GetResponse, in particular, is because they also offer landing page creation and webinar solutions (which could easily be a 12th tactic of finding new clients for your web hosting business), and they are really low cost.
+Some autoresponder and newsletter services also offer landing page creation and webinar solutions.
+This could easily be another tactic for finding new clients for your web hosting business.
+They are really low-cost.
 In some cases, all you need is one client to pay for the entire service!

 You probably heard of USP (unique selling proposition).
 Well, what’s yours?
 Be bold and offer something “they” don’t.
 Create a leapfrog product (Steve Jobs’ words) and offer something your competition can’t copy!

-I am not naive to expect the client hasn’t heard of GoDaddy, and other great places to register a domain name but to most clients it’s all the same where they register a domain name.
-Not to mention, it’s going to be easier for you to help your client setup their website, setup a business email solution like Office 365, or install an SSL certificate.
+I am not naive to expect that the client hasn’t heard of GoDaddy and other great places to register a domain name.
+But, to most clients, it’s all the same with whom they register a domain name.
+Not to mention, it’s going to be easier for you to help your client set up their website, set up a business email solution like Office 365, or install an SSL certificate.
 Speaking of…

-Today it’s ridiculous to host a website without some SSL certificate.
-Benefits from SSL certificates have been known for a while now, so why not forward that to your clients.
-Other web hosting companies like Greengeeks (which we reviewed) have created a simple tool where a user can install a free (or paid) version of SSL certificate with a few simple clicks!
+Today it’s ridiculous to host a website without an SSL certificate.
+Benefits from SSL certificates have been known for a while now, so why not forward that to your clients?
+Other web hosting companies like Greengeeks (which we reviewed) have created a simple tool where a user can install a free (or paid) version of an SSL certificate with a few simple clicks!
 There is no need for any developer or sys-admin knowledge!

-Installing SSL certificates is a great way of showing you care, and with reselling Extended Validation (EV SSL certificates) you can make some extra money with your existing client base.
-Speaking of SSL certificates, there’s a great SSL API solution that can help you check thousands (or millions depending on your budget) of domain names if they have SSL certificates installed.
-If there is a SSL certificate installed, you can check when it expires.
-That way you can check all your existing client base and offer them SSL certificate installation, or transfer of existing SSL certificate.
+Installing SSL certificates is a great way of showing you care, and by reselling Extended Validation (EV SSL certificates), you can make some extra money with your existing client base.
+Speaking of SSL certificates, there’s a great SSL API solution that can help you check thousands (or millions, depending on your budget) of domain names if they have installed SSL certificates.

 If you were reading this guide carefully, you noticed I mentioned that we reviewed web hosting companies (GreenGeeks, Hostinger), and that right there is a common tactic of getting backlinks from other reputable websites.
 Getting testimonials and posting them on your website is another common tactic.

-It’s very hard to talk about “getting other websites to post reviews about your web hosting company”, without talking about getting backlinks… Because there could easily be another guide about getting backlinks altogether.
-So let’s remain on the tactic of getting reviews.
-These paid and free reviews will bring in traffic of potential clients.
-This is one of our top priorities established in the beginning of the article.
-But, it will also improve the domain authority and search traffic.
+It’s very hard to talk about “getting other websites to post reviews about your web hosting company” without talking about getting backlinks… Because there could easily be another guide about getting backlinks altogether.
+So let’s continue with the tactic of getting reviews.
+These paid and free reviews will bring in traffic and potential clients.
+This is one of our top priorities established at the beginning of the article.
+But it will also improve the domain authority and search traffic.

-Having a great product and a service you are offering, is perhaps your top priority.
-If you have a lousy service, the clients that do come, will quickly leave.
-If your dedicate IP addresses are constantly blacklisted for spamming, it’s not going to be a great experience for your clients.
-We already wrote some advice on how to deal with blacklists so we won’t repeat it here.
+Having a great product and a service you are offering is perhaps your top priority.
+If you have a lousy service, the clients that do come will quickly leave.
+If your dedicated IP addresses are constantly blacklisted for spamming, it’s not going to be a great experience for your clients.
+We already wrote some advice on how to deal with blacklists, so we won’t repeat it here.
 But you can certainly check it out if that hasn’t been your focus until now.

-Our Blacklist API can help you setup notifications so that you know the instant when your IP address is blacklisted, you can respond.
+Our Blacklist API can help you set up notifications so that you know the instant when your IP address is blacklisted, you can respond.
 You don’t want your client contacting you about a blacklisted IP.
 The clients themselves are capable of setting up free blacklist monitoring.
-It’s not rocket science any more, you just type in your domain name, and Webmaster.ninja tool does the rest.
 Eventually, the service emails you when you are blacklisted.
 A great web hosting provider takes care of that.

 Here’s an idea to grow your revenue and reduce the chance of getting blacklisted.
 If you know your clients are heavy email users, why not get them away from your IP address?
-Offer to install them professional email service like Gsuite or Office 365.
-Your clients will benefit, but they don’t know how to set up MX on your server.
+Offer to install professional email services like Gsuite or Office 365.
+Your clients will benefit but don’t know how to set up MX or DMARC on your server.
 Help them with that, and make extra revenue.

 Once you get to around 100 clients, it doesn’t make sense to manually send invoices and handle tickets via emails.
 That’s when a system like WHMCS comes in very, very handy!
 It will automatically send invoice reminders to all your clients.
 And since customer support in web hosting is very important, you will be happy to know that WHMCS has a ticketing system as well!

-Earlier in this guide, we mentioned you could resell SSL certificates, well that’s a couple of clicks away with WHMCS.
-Now that I think about it, perhaps we should write a review of WHMCS because it’s a really helpful tool when it comes to growing a web hosting business.
+Earlier in this guide, we mentioned you could resell SSL certificates, well, that’s a couple of clicks away with WHMCS.
+Now that I think about it, perhaps we should write a review of WHMCS because it’s a helpful tool for growing a web hosting business.

-With WHMCS it’s easy to automate domain registration, open new web hosting accounts, and pretty much any action in your web hosting business can be automated.
+With WHMCS, it’s easy to automate domain registration and open new web hosting accounts, and pretty much any action in your web hosting business can be automated.

-When I first started my web hosting company, I bought a resell plan from a local web hosting company.
+When I first started my web hosting company, I bought a reseller plan from a local web hosting company.
 We designed websites, and we needed a place to host them.
 Once we grew enough, we rented a dedicated server, and that was a big turning point for us.
-Unlike some web hosting companies, we weren’t overselling a lot and our clients repaid with renewals.
+Unlike some web hosting companies, we weren’t overselling a lot, and our clients entrusted us with renewals.

 What is overselling?

 Overselling is not a big problem if you have experience and procedures in place.
-Also, you have to be careful not to oversell (through web hosting reseller package), on a web hosting provider who is known for overselling.
+Also, you have to be careful not to oversell (through a web hosting reseller package) on a web hosting provider who is known for overselling.
 It becomes like a house of cards, and crashes are inevitable.

-We’ve already established the importance of customer support in web hosting business, so let’s expand on that.
+We’ve already established the importance of customer support in the web hosting business, so let’s expand on that.
 You can install a chat service on your website.
 For example, we are using Tawk.to, and can definitely recommend it to you.
-You need to have a great ticketing system, you can use both Tawk.to or WHMCS.
+You need to have a great ticketing system.
+You can use both Tawk.to or WHMCS.
 And, if you are a larger company, a free phone number (0800 in the US) is a must.